 Junk Kouture – World Final

-In March 2025, Dublin will host the Junk Kouture Festival of Creativity & Circularity, uniting creative young minds from across the globe in a destination committed to sustainable development – where Green is the new Glam.
+In February 2026, Dublin will once again host the Junk Kouture Festival of Creativity & Circularity, bringing together creative young minds from across the globe in a city committed to sustainable development — where Green is the new Glam.

-Mark your calendar for the breath-taking Junk Kouture World Final happening on March 4th in the Mahony Hall at The Helix.
+Mark your calendar for the spectacular Junk Kouture World Final, taking place on 24 February 2026 in the Mahony Hall at The Helix.

 Date: